DynamicsAndNeuralSystems/catch22/README.md

 testing
 ```

-All feature can be called individually, e.g. `catch22_CO_f1ecac`.
+All feature can be called individually, e.g., `catch22_CO_f1ecac`.
 Alternatively, all features are bundeled in a function `catch22_all` which returns an array of feature outputs and, as a second output, a cell array of feature names.
 With loaded data `tsData`:

 ```
 [vals, names] = catch22_all(data);